jesperancinha/2Bornot2be/jee7/jee-apps/jee-apps-triad-2/jee-app-2-2-wildfly/Readme.md

 10. http://localhost:8080/jee-app-2-2-wildfly-1.0.0-SNAPSHOT/app/secure/lyrics/spice - @WebFilter studies
 11. http://localhost:8080/jee-app-2-2-wildfly-1.0.0-SNAPSHOT/CaghtUpInTheMiddle - Filter, web.xml and order
 12. http://localhost:8080/jee-app-2-2-wildfly-1.0.0-SNAPSHOT/love.jsp - JSP and Servlet
+13. http://localhost:8080/jee-app-2-2-wildfly-1.0.0-SNAPSHOT/CaghtUpInTheMiddle2 - Filter, web.xml, order and direct references

-Note that URL rewriting can happen via SOAP by using proxies that change the port definition as in the example:
+-   Note that URL rewriting can happen via SOAP by using proxies that change the port definition as in the example:

 From this:
 ```xml